shrimpeu/SIR-Disease-Model/README.md

 # SIROutbreakSimulator
-A Disease Model and Simulation Python program
+An SIR Disease Model and Simulation Python program